Kilmore

 Educational attainment in Kilmore aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 16.6%, significantly lower than Victoria's average of 33.4%.
-Bachelor degrees are most common at 10.9%, followed by postgraduate qualifications (3.1%) and graduate diplomas (2.6%).
-Vocational credentials are held by 40.8% of residents aged 15 and above, with advanced diplomas at 11.4% and certificates at 29.4%.
-Educational participation is high, with 29.3% of residents currently enrolled in formal education.
+Bachelor degrees are the most common at 10.9%, followed by postgraduate qualifications (3.1%) and graduate diplomas (2.6%).
+Vocational credentials are prevalent, with 40.8% of residents aged 15+ holding them - advanced diplomas at 11.4% and certificates at 29.4%.
+Educational participation is high, with 29.3% currently enrolled in formal education: 10.5% in primary, 9.1% in secondary, and 3.4% in tertiary education.

 Frequently Asked Questions - Education